citartec/TkMid/README.md

 To run on a Raspberry Pi you need to create a new python env

-python3 -m venv tkmid
+python3 -m venv midtk
-source tkmid/bin/activate
+source midtk/bin/activate
 python3 tkmid.py

 Make sure you lock the canvas when using as touchscreen.